shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-3-configuring-azure-ado-connector-in-defender-for-devops.md

       ![](images/m3-img40.png)

     > **Note**: At this point the job will queue up to run.
 This step may take some time to spin up a build agent in the VMSS.
-During this time, if you go back to VMSS dashboard you will see that the instance is getting created
+During this time, if you go back to VMSS dashboard you will see that the instance is getting created.

 14. In a few more minutes, the job will start to have some activity as shown the example below: